Reflect on your own

 While frequent and clear communication increases the possibility of successful collaboration, it is rarely without challenges.
 Differences between disciplines can occasionally lead to miscommunication and disagreements.
 Cultural differences can also influence how collaborators convey and/or interpret information.
 Assume good intentions and commit to developing your understanding of the context, culture and perspectives of your collaborators.

-While some common principles and values that contribute to successful collaborations, you may need to apply additional principles, protocols and ethical considerations to the unique context of your collaborative research engagement.
-Find out what resources and support services are available to facilitate your collaborative research.
+While some principles and values are common practice for successful collaborations, you may need to apply additional principles, protocols and ethical considerations to the unique context of your collaborative research engagement.
+Take the time to find out what resources and support services are available to facilitate your collaborative research.

 RESOURCES